SysKitTeam/docs-point/faq/licensing.md

 The minimum number of users for the Data Center plan is 1000 licensed Microsoft 365 users.

 ## I purchased Data Center edition.
-How do I acquire Configuration Inventory Manager, Analytics&Adoption, or Power BI Companion App?
+How do I acquire the Analytics&Adoption, or Power BI Companion App?

 Please [contact us](https://www.syskit.com/company/contact-us) or your dedicated sales/CSM representative for additional information on how to acquire these additional modules for Syskit Point.